-Paris Saint Germain v Reims
+Ramos scores first PSG goal in Reims win

 Post update

 Corner, Paris Saint Germain.
-Conceded by Wout Faes.
+Conceded by Martin Adeline.

 Post update

+Attempt missed.
+Kylian Mbappé (Paris Saint Germain) right footed shot from the right side of the box misses to the right.
+Assisted by Thilo Kehrer.

 Attempt blocked.
-Thilo Kehrer (Paris Saint Germain) header from the right side of the six yard box is blocked.
-Assisted by Ángel Di María with a cross.
+Sergio Ramos (Paris Saint Germain) header from the centre of the box is blocked.
+Assisted by Lionel Messi with a cross.